guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

     Changed pinout diagrams and instructions to use the 3 volt board connection.

 *   Refactored to support of other ESP32 boards via adjusting a few entries in "make" file.

-*   Latest bluetooth stack from mrmachine incorporated into fork

-*   Adjusted IR code mapping to work around errors in remote definitions stored
-    at MyHarmony's library.
-With new mappings, translator works with codes learned from
-    actual remote or ones downloaded from MyHarmony library.

-*   Logging output from ESP32-C6-WROOM is only on its USB port.
-THe COMS port can
-    be used for programming the ESP32, but will not output any log data.

-*   If older Python is on your Mac, completes flashing ESP32 successfully,
-    but does not start logging.
-Instead an architecture error appears in terminal.
-    Fix this issue by updating to python-3.14.7 before building firmware.

 ## Scope and safety